-🖉 Kylie Hatfield
+Kylie Hatfield

-"Our ANZAC Day service is a very big event for our community.
-It's a great example of how our Sub Branch connects with other organisations to bring the community together in commemoration."
+"Our ANZAC Day service is a very community.
+It's Branch connects with other organisations to bring the community together in commemoration."
 FOR Royal Australian Air Force veteran Phill Hunter, there is something very special about an ANZAC Day Dawn Service, especially in his tight-knit community of Tamborine Mountain.

 "The early morning service is so unique and very characteristic of how us Australians and New Zealanders commemorate," Phill says.

-And he's not the only one who feels this way.
+And he's not the only one who

+feels this way.
 Phill is President of the Tamborine Mountain RSL Sub Branch and has seen a swell in local attendees at the annual Dawn Service, particularly over the past 10 years.
 It's a trend he predicts will continue.